CONEL soars 18% above the London average for passes on Access to Higher Education courses

 CONEL offers Access courses in Computing, Engineering, Science, Nursing.
 Social Work and Midwifery, and also runs higher education and postgraduate courses in a range of subjects.

 These courses are free for students aged 19 to 23 if it is their first Level 3 course with loans available for those required to pay course fees.

-Loans only have to be repaid once you are earning over £21,000, or are written off if you progress to university to study in the same field as the Access course.
+Loans only have to be repaid once you are earning over £21,000, but are written off if you progress to university to study in the same field.